charlesdwmorrison/L6/README.md

 (?<=  <left boundary> )(.*?)(?=   < right boundary> )
 ```

-Scripts in L6 are classes with one method, BuildRequest(), which returns a list of the requests you want to execute.
+Scripts in L6 are classes with one method, BuildRequest().
+BuildRequest() returns a list of the requests you want to execute.

 ```
     public class S02_OnlineRestExampleScript : Script